Day 10 of the 12 Days of CHRISTmas

 The shiny tray comes around to me.
 I grab a piece of bread as I pass the tray to the person next to me.
 As I partake of the bread I remember how long it has been since I wore a dress and sat in a physical chapel.
 It was nice to hear the sounds of children crying.
 It reminded me that I was in an actual ward.

 At the treatment center I went to a sacrament service held in the music therapy room due to the fact that there was a piano in there.
 It was nice to be able to take the sacrament each week.
 I help me stay focused and was a nice break away from the normal therapy sessions.

 It wasn’t until later that I was able to get approval from my treatment team to be able to go to an actual church nearby for sacrament meeting.

 Section ten of “The Living Christ” explains what the restoration meant to me that Sunday as I partook of the sacrament:

 We declare in words of solemnity that His priesthood and His Church have been restored upon the earth— “built upon the foundation of . . . apostles and prophets, Jesus Christ himself being the chief corner stone” (Ephesians 2:20).

 Because of the restoration I can now have the gospel in my life and be able to go to church.
-Before entering the treatment center, it was very difficult to be able to attend due to my mental illness.
+Before entering the treatment center, it was very difficult to attend due to my mental illness.
 It wasn’t until I was locked in a building all day, every day, including Sunday, that I realized how much I missed going to church.
 There is something about being told you can’t do something that makes you miss it.